Back to Insights

 Machine Learning Frameworks

-• PyTorch: Known for its dynamic computation graph and flexibility, with recent updates enhancing its capabilities.
+• PyTorch: Known for its dynamic computation graph and flexibility, with recent updates enhancing its capabilities, such as support for complex neural architectures and improved deployment tools.

 AutoML Platforms